jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/08/2019-08-12-quotes-from-the-software-craftsman-by-sandro-mancuso.md

 <br /><br />
 As craftsmen, we should not believe that TDD and all the XP practices are the best practices we will ever have...
 <br /><br />
 Don't call people unprofessional just because they don't use certain practices.
-Ask them what practices they use instead and then compare the venfits their practices have over the ptractices you use.
+Ask them what practices they use instead and then compare the benfits their practices have over the practices you use.

 > As professionals, we need to understand that a sofware project is not about us and our egos.
 The I-know-what-I'm-doing-and-I-don't-need-to-write-tests attitude is selfish and arrogant.
 Even if that were true, the project is not about you.
 It's not about one or two great developers.
 We need to think about who is going to maintain the software when we leave.
 We need to think about how difficult it will be for the company to keep evolving that software. **If the value we add to a project is conditional to our continuous involvement in the project, it's not value.
 It's a point of failure.**